Malaysia former PM Mahathir still in hospital, says his daughter - NewsBreak

 Malaysia former PM Mahathir still in hospital, says his daughter

-KUALA LUMPUR, Jan 23 (Reuters) - Malaysia former prime minister Mahathir Mohamad, 96, is still being treated in hospital and his family has communicated with him, his daughter said on Sunday.
+KUALA LUMPUR (Reuters) -Malaysia former prime minister Mahathir Mohamad, 96, is still being treated in hospital and his family has communicated with him, his daughter said on Sunday.

 Marina Mahathir said in a statement the family thanked people for their prayers and hoped people would ignore rumours spread about him by uninformed sources.